11 days

 • Accommodations

-Safe, comfortable hotels with private bathrooms will be waiting for you at your destination.
+Safe, comfortable lodging will be waiting for you at your destination.

-• Regional-style meals
+• Select meals

 • End-to-end support

-Your team helps to secure administrative approval and academic credit, provides recruiting tools and helps establish your program's ongoing presence on campus.
+Your dedicated EF team helps secure administrative approval and academic credit, provides enrollment tools, and helps establish your program’s ongoing presence on campus.

 • EF Global Learning Toolkit

-To capitalize on moments for building empathy, awareness, and adaptability in a global environment, we offer a number of different tools designed to help educators facilitate student growth abroad and on campus, including academically enriched travel programs, industry engagement opportunities, global learning resources, and a Global Competencies Assessment tool.
+We offer various tools to help educators facilitate student growth abroad and on campus, including academically enriched travel programs, industry engagement opportunities, global learning resources, and a Global Competencies Assessment tool.

-• Full-time Field Director
+• Field Director

-Your Field Director is with your group 24/7, providing deep local insight while handling all program logistics.
+Your Field Director is on the ground with your group, providing deep local insights while handling program logistics.

-• Guided sightseeing
+• Guided exploration

 Programs in real life